 Hawaiian Quilting

 My Hawaiian quilting classes are dedicated to my Kupuna, the late Agnes Lum Kahoe, and my grandmother, Rose Lokelani Tam-Hoy.
-We affectionately call our grandmother, Kaimuki Grandma, because she lives in Kaimuki.
+We affectionately call our grandmother, Kaimuki Grandma, because she lived in Kaimuki.
 I have always enjoyed her work and assisted her teaching classes since I was 12 years old.
 I continue our family legacy.

 I will cover historical background, design, cutting, layout, needle-turn appliqué techniques (including basting), marking quilting lines, quilting (both echo and/or definitive styles), and binding.
 Students will work on a practice piece, hot pad for the kitchen, or a pillow pattern.